RapunzelDeanna/FYPtesterProposal/READ_ME.txt

-Preprocessed CSV files to use: prep_movies.csv (Target Column: AdjBoxOffice)
+Preprocessed CSV files to use (regression): prep_movies.csv or df2.csv or 1Mnewest.csv or 1Mfull

-TMBD2Norm.csv (Target Column: revenue_adj)(no keywords, runs faster and more reliable atm) or df.csv (Target Column: revenue_adj)(includes Keywords)

-Movies1M.csv is a work in progress (Target column: revenue) Movies1Msample.csv
+Target Column: revenue

+Preprocessed CSV files to use (Classification): data1class.csv df2.csv
+1Mnewclass

+Target Column: revenue_class

 Run Regression.py and input the preferred dataset and Target Column

 Output: